-Beauty therapists apply face and body treatments, and advise on skin care.
+Beauty therapists apply face and body treatments, and provide advice about skin care and cosmetics.

 Beauty therapists may perform the following tasks: